What You Didn't

 How does Puravai test for bacteria?

-For example, in 2003, the World Health Organization published an in depth study on Heterotrophic Plate Counts in drinking water and concluded the following...
+In 2003, the World Health Organization published an in depth study on Heterotrophic Plate Counts in drinking water and concluded the following...

 What is the shelf life of Puravai Emergency Drinking Water?